 Like many people, I have a Kindle app on my tablet that I typically use when reading for pleasure.
 However, when trying to fall asleep, I've found that it's better to read a "real" book, and research supports that.
 According to the National Sleep Foundation,

 light from our electronic devices promotes wakefulness.
-It's all about circadian rhythms, y'all.
+Black It Out It's all about circadian rhythms, y'all.
 Artificial light can confuse our brain's understanding of the day-night cycle.
 That blue light emitted your cell phone, tablet, or computer actually suppresses melatonin, the sleepy-time hormone.
 If you don't want to disrupt your internal body clock, turn that crap off.

 If you're using a baby monitor, I suggest turning off the video component.
 You'll still be able to hear your baby.
 If that makes you too nervous, try a sleep mask instead.